STAND. COM. REP. NO. 1273

 Honorable Ronald D. Kouchi

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Education and Labor & Public Employment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 96, S.D.
-3, and recommend that it pass Second Reading and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Transportation and Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 600, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 600, H.D.
+1, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Transportation and Culture and the Arts,